sergey-shandar/public/articles/content-dependent-hash-tree.md

 ### Level 4 and up

-For levels four and up we use hashes instead of actual data due to the explosive growth in `N`.
-As we discussed before, the average length of the group is `e`, but, the maximal length of the groups for a big `N` could be very long.
+For levels four and up, we use hashes instead of actual data due to the explosive growth in `N`.
+As we discussed before, the average length of the group is `e`, but the maximal length of the groups for a big `N` could be very long.
 I would like to discuss splitting the groups into smaller parts in one of the following articles.

 In essence, the content-dependent hash tree optimizes the identification of identical groups, catering well to both CAS and CAN applications.
 However, crafting a CAS on such a tree requires its own in-depth exploration.